petrooha/Multi-Agent-Tenis---Project/README.md

 Implementation of a single agent can be found in file `agent.py` along with hyperparameters and Replay Buffer function.

-Agents are ran for training simultaniuously using same model and common memory but separate Actor and Critic Q values from `maddgp.py` file
+Agents are ran for training simultaniuously using the same model for both Actor and Critic and share common memory bank but keep track of their training weights separately through `maddgp.py` file.
+These commands for multi agent call on methods defined for single agent in `agent.py`.

 Actor and Critic models can be found in file `model.py`.